Typhoon Koppu (2009)

-Typhoon Koppu, known in the Philippines as Typhoon Nando was a moderately strong typhoon which struck China, Macau, and Hong Kong in mid September 2009.
+Typhoon Koppu, (Note: The name Koppu (Japanese: コップ, [ko̞p̚pɯ̟]) was contributed by Japan and refers to the constellation Crater, the cup, in Japanese.) known in the Philippines as Typhoon Nando was a moderately strong typhoon which struck China, Macau, and Hong Kong in mid September 2009.
 The twenty-fourth tropical depression, fifteenth named storm, and sixth typhoon of the 2009 Pacific typhoon season, Koppu formed from an area of convectional clouds about 370 km north of Palau.